zorua98741/PS3-Rich-Presence-for-Discord/README.md

 * [version 1.9.3 .py](https://github.com/zorua98741/PS3-Rich-Presence-for-Discord/releases/download/v1.9.3/PS3RPD.py)

 ### Note
 The executable file will very likely be flagged as a virus on your computer due to pyinstaller being used to compile it.
-If you wish to use the optional image database (psimg.db), place it in the same directory as the .py or .exe
+As far as I know, there is nothing I can do to fix this.

 ## Contact Me
 Contact me via Discord: "zorua98741"/"zorua98741#0023".